COPD Living With

 COPD may raise your risk for other health conditions that can happen because of COPD or as a result of the damage to the airways.
 These conditions include:

-- Heart disease risks are higher for people who have COPD than people who do not have COPD.
+• Heart disease risks are higher for people who have COPD than for people who do not have COPD.

-- If you have COPD, you may also have other health problems, such as obesity or peripheral artery disease, that are caused by similar risk factors (smoking or not getting enough physical activity).
+• Other health problems, such as obesity or peripheral artery disease, that are caused by similar risk factors (smoking or not getting enough physical activity), may also be present.
 These other health problems may, in turn, make COPD worse.

-Talk to your doctor about your risk for other health problems and any healthy lifestyle changes you can make.
+Talk to your healthcare provider about your risk for other health problems and any healthy lifestyle changes you can make.

 Take care of your mental health

 Living with COPD may cause fear, anxiety, depression, and stress.
-Talking to your doctor or a professional counselor may help.
-If you are depressed, your doctor may recommend medicines or other treatments that can improve your quality of life.
+Talking to your healthcare provider or a professional counselor may help.
+If you are depressed, your provider may recommend medicines or other treatments that can improve your quality of life.